rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Cycle time

 Cycle time (or cycle length) is the sum of all phases in a time plan (traffic program).
-This time is fixed when using fixed time control or coordination (except "local coordination").
+This time is fixed when using fixed time control or coordination (except “local coordination”).
 When the cycle counter reaches this length it is reset back to zero.
 Changing the cycle time can be used as part of scenario based control.

 .. tabularcolumns:: |\Yl{0.25}|\Yl{0.10}|\Yl{0.6499999999999999}|